Nice to meet you.

 Property management is a specialized sector of the real estate industry that is showing no signs of slowing down.
 Now that you know what it takes to become a property manager, it’s up to you to decide whether or not to take the plunge.
 If you build your experience on top of a strong foundation in real estate education, you’ll be on your way to a long and successful property management career.

 Property management not your thing?
-Learn how to become a real estate agent instead.
+Learn about real estate investing instead.